 In the current NSAC procedure, the number of registered UE in an S-NSSAI is updated independently from other S-NSSAIs during the registration procedure.
 In other words, the granularity level at registration is S-NSSAI.
 However, it is not the case in the de-registration procedure.
 The numbers are only updated when the UE exits from all network slices, i.e. de-registered.
 Since a UE may access multiple slices, e.g. eight, the UE would still be counted against quota usage of ALL S-NSSAIs even the UE is not using some or most of slices (“idly occupied” by the UE).
 This may lead to the quota reached fast which does not reflect the real usage of a slice.
 Other legitimate UEs will suffer from DoS – “dog in the mager”.
 It is notable that an attacker can use legitimate UEs to launch such attacks.

-In the current NSAC procedure, NSSAA is performed before the NSAC procedure.
-In the case that NSSAA is successful but quota has been reached, UE will be rejected.
+Assuming NSSAA is executed before NSAC, then if NSSAA is successful but quota has been reached, UE will be rejected.
 The UE has to send registration request later and go through the same NSSAA procedure again.
 This is a significant waste of resource (has to serve fewer UEs given the same resource) when NSSAA is required, since NSSAA requires multiple rounds of message exchanges with the home PLMN.

 The Early Admission Control (EAC) mode has been introduced where the admission control can be inactive if the number of UE bellows a preconfigured threashold.
 This may pose a security risk that exceeds the slice quota when a sudden increase in the slice registration requests, maliciously or accidentally.

-5.1.2 Security threats

-If the NSAC procedure does not reflect the real situation of the slice usage, an attacker may easily to launch a DoS attack to the legitimate users.
-The DoS may also happen accidently when many UEs do not use all the slices registered.

-If NSSAA procedure and NSAC procedure are not integrated properly, it will cause wastes of network resource and DoS to users.

-If EAC mode is not regulated properly, it will cause DoS to the network slices.

-5.1.3 Potential security requirements

-The 5G system shall provide mechanisms to prevent DoS due to UEs “idly occupying” network slices.

-The 5G system shall integrate NSSAA and NSAC while optimizing the resource usage.

-The 5G system shall prevent DoS due to the EAC inactive mode.

 *** END OF CHANGE ***